 Hey, we figured, we’re the state that invented lumberjacks.
 This is where all those boots get made, and what is Renys if not the world’s foremost flannel emporium?
-Not to mention the fact that Mainers have been setting the bar for facial hair for centuries — have you seen the mustache on Joshua Chamberlain?
+Not to mention that Mainers have been setting the bar for facial hair for centuries — have you seen the ‘stache on Joshua Chamberlain?

 But here at Down East, we are not content simply to take credit for existing fashion trends.
-No sir, we are trendsetters.
+We are trendsetters.
 And so we give you the “lobstersexual,” the next made-in-Maine men’s style phenomenon.
 Expect to see this look in 2015 on the streets of Los Angeles and in your hipper Brooklyn bars.